-Note 1: Offered in 2008-2009 and every second year thereafter.
 Note 2: This course is intended for Second, Third and Fourth Year Arts students.

-FRF486A : Émergence d'une autonomie littéraire I
+FRF486A Émergence d'une autonomie littéraire I

 This course will show that, from 1534 to the end of the 18th century, French-Canadian literature gradually laid the groundwork for the attainment of full literary autonomy in the 20th century.